 Set 3

-This set shows that the decomposition of a number to apply the distributive property can be done in more than 2 parts.
+This set demonstrates how the decomposition of a number to apply the distributive property can be done in more than two parts.
 For example:

 Set 4

-This set allows to see that we can solve the last operation using the distributive property of multiplication over subtraction.
+This set demonstrates how we can decompose a term using subtraction and then apply the distributive property of multiplication.
 For example:

-It also shows that this operation can be solved by using the distributive property of multiplication over addition and other properties.
+It also shows that this expression can be solved by using the distributive property of multiplication over addition and other properties.
 For example:

 \(\frac{1}{4} \times 40\)